 As one of its other names implies, the emergency brake is most often used as a parking brake.
 This is why you will hear it referred to as the “parking brake” at least as often as the “emergency brake”.
 When an automatic vehicle is placed in “park” the vehicle is held in place by the transmission.
 Placing a manual transmission vehicle in any gear while the engine is not running works in a similar way although it is not as reliable as placing an automatic in “park”.
-Engaging the emergency/parking brake acts as a secondary mechanism of ensuring the vehicle does not move.
+Engaging the emergency/parking brake acts as a secondary mechanism of ensuring the vehicle does not move when not being driven.
 Although rarely used in automatic vehicles, the importance of this is greatly increased when parking on hills or slanted driveways.

 Now that we know why it is often called a parking brake, let’s look at why it is also an emergency brake.
 As mentioned before, it is completely separate from the primary hydraulic braking system.
 If the primary braking system were to fail for any reason the emergency brake can be used to bring the vehicle to a stop.
 The emergency brake only activates at the rear wheels and is not as forgiving as the primary brakes.
 It is important to only use when needed and to apply slowly if the vehicle is moving.